khj0704/tiny-android-http-client/README.md

 is to provide a lightweight zero dependency http library for android, supports pluggable cookie manager and cache manager, allow large requests or responses processed by the streaming API.

-Model 1: Send an async request with Callback
+Model 1: Async request with Callback
 ------------------
 This is the simplest call we use in most cases.
 ```